vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 When Explorer is started, use `http://ip address:7002` to get access to Explorer.

-Seeing the following login interface, Explorer is successfully connected to Nebula Graph.
+Seeing the following login interface, Explorer is successfully connected to NebulaGraph.

 ![Nebula Explorer](../figs/ex-ug-001-1.png)

-After entering the Explorer login interface, you need to connect to Nebula Graph.
-For more information, refer to [Connecting to the Nebula Graph](../deploy-connect/ex-ug-connect.md).
+After entering the Explorer login interface, you need to connect to NebulaGraph.
+For more information, refer to [Connecting to the NebulaGraph](../deploy-connect/ex-ug-connect.md).